knudayraj/knudayraj/README.md

 **👨‍💻 About Me**

-- 🕸 I love to learn new things and solve new problems everyday.
+- 🕸 I love to learn new things and solve new problems.
 - 💮 Passionate about developing webpages & learning new technologies.
 - 🌱 Learning more technologies that go into building Full Stack Applications.